 Paragon Options is a service that focuses exclusively on futures options.
 By doing so we are taking advantage of superior premiums compared to stock options and asset diversification offered by futures.
 Paragon Options is a directional options service that will focus on Metals, Energies, Bonds, Currencies, and Commodities.
 This service will launch on June 25th.

-This is an attractive long setup.
-On the bigger picture, GC is in an overall rising channel from the December 2016 low, and is close to rising channel support, currently in the 1280 area, as we are expecting a turn back up that I think should reach at least 1380-90, with Stan looking at a fib level in the 1410 area, and with rising channel resistance currently in the 1450 area.
+This is an attractive long setup using futures options.
+On the bigger picture, Gold Futures (GC) is in an overall rising channel from the December 2016 low, and is close to rising channel support, currently in the 1280 area, as we are expecting a turn back up that I think should reach at least 1380-90, with Stan looking at a fib level in the 1410 area, and with rising channel resistance currently in the 1450 area.

 $GOLD Daily Chart 3rd May PM: